Arabana people

 The Arabana, also known as the Ngarabana, are an Aboriginal Australian people of South Australia.

 Name

-The older tribal autonym was Ngarabana, which may have been misheard by white settlers as Arabana, the term now generally accepted by new generations of the Ngarabana.
+The older tribal autonym was Ngarabana, which may have been misheard by white settlers as Arabana, the term now is generally accepted by new generations of the Ngarabana.

 Language

 Arabana, like Wangganguru with which it shares a 90% overlap in vocabulary, is a member of the Karnic subgroup of the Pama-Nyungan language.

 Country

 In Norman Tindale's estimation, the Arabana controlled some 19,500 mi2 of tribal land.
 They were present at the Neales River to the west of Lake Eyre, and west as far as the Stuart Range; Macumba Creek.
 Southwards their lands extended to Coward Springs.
 Their terrain also took in Oodnadatta, Lora Creek and Lake Cadibarrawirracanna.

 The neighbouring tribes were the Kokata to the west, with the frontier between the two marked by the scarp of the western tableland near Coober Pedy.
 To their east were the Wangkanguru.